zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

 > **Note**: The Database Migration Assistant is already installed on your SqlServer2008 VM.
 It can be downloaded through Azure Migrate or from the [Microsoft Download Center](https://go.microsoft.com/fwlink/?linkid=2090807) as well.

 1. Connect to your SqlServer2008 VM with RDP.
-Your credentials are the same as the WebVM.
+Your credentials are the same as the WebVM , `demouser` with `Password.1!!` password.

    ![The SQLServer2008 virtual machine is highlighted in the list of resources.](media/find-sqlserver2008-resource.png "SqlServer2008 Selection")

 2. Launch DMA from the Windows Start menu by typing "data migration" into the search bar and then selecting **Microsoft Data Migration Assistant** in the search results.

+    > **Note**: If you do not see the migration assistant, install it from the `c:\DataMigrationAssistant.msi` file

     > **Note**: There is a known issue with screen resolution when using an RDP connection to Windows Server 2008 R2, which may affect some users.
 This issue presents itself as very small, hard-to-read text on the screen.
 The workaround for this is to use a second monitor for the RDP display, allowing you to scale up the resolution to make the text larger.